KathrynDH/ExploringYouthLiteracy/README.md

 ## Questions
 1. How has youth literacy changed over time?
 2. Which countries have the lowest youth literacy rates?
-3. How are youth literacy rates, per capita income related, and population related?
+3. How are youth literacy rates, per capita income, and population related?

 The youth literacy rate has been increasing for all country income groups.